arron21/spiritandground-hugo/content/poetry/alchemist-s-rebound.md

 A life for a life;

-equivalent exchange,
+Equivalent exchange,

-strife for strife?
+Strife for strife?

 \-